-When a report of child abuse is made, the child and their family are usually in a state of crisis.
+When a report of child abuse is made, the child and his or her family are usually in a state of crisis.
 In many cases, the perpetrator is someone the child knows and loves.
 Sometimes this may be a parent or guardian.

-Children are referred to our center through the Department of Children’s Services or Law Enforcement to have a forensic interview, medical, and / or therapy completed.
-Here at New Hope we have two Child and Family Advocates; one to provide support during forensic interviews, medicals, and throughout the investigation and one to provide coordination of services in our therapy department.
+Children are referred to New Hope through the Department of Children’s Services or Law Enforcement to have a forensic interview, medical exam, and / or therapy.
+We have two Child & Family Advocates on staff here at New Hope; one to provide support during forensic interviews, medicals, and throughout the investigation, and one to provide coordination of services in our therapy department.

-Our Child and Family Advocates provide services for families both during the investigative process and as they begin their journey toward healing.
+Our Child & Family Advocates provide services for families during the investigative process and during therapy, as they begin their journey toward healing.
 These support services may include:

 - Explaining the forensic interview and investigative process to the family.
-During this time, our advocate also provides information about child trauma and what services are available for the victim and their family.
+During this time, our Advocate also provides information about child trauma and what services are available for the victim and his or her family.

-- Completing a needs assessment with the non-offending caregiver to screen for any outside needs the family may have and referring to community resources, if needed.
-Our advocates also maintain a clothing closet to provide children with clothes, hygiene items, shoes, and other essential items.
+- Completing a needs assessment with the non-offending caregiver to screen for any outside needs the family may have and referring out to community resources if needed.
+Our Advocates also maintain a clothing closet to provide children with clothes, hygiene items, shoes, and other essential items.

-- Coordinating of forensic medicals, either emergency (within 72 hours) or nonemergency.
+- Coordinating of forensic medical exams – either emergency (within 72 hours) or nonemergency.

 - Participating in the Child Protective Investigative Team (CPIT), giving the family a voice during multi-disciplinary team meetings.

-- Working with the therapists and non-offending caregiver(s) to provide continuity of services.
+- Working with our therapists and non-offending caregiver(s) to provide continuity of services.

 - Accompanying children to court to help the child feel safe and supported.

 - Assisting with Victims Compensation: The Victims Compensation Program assists victims of crimes with monetary needs such as mental health care, medical care, moving expenses, pain and suffering, and funeral costs.
-Both of our advocates are trained to assist families in applying for Victims Compensation.
-To learn more visit https://treasury.tn.gov/Services/Claims-and-Risk-Management/Criminal-Injuries-Compensation.
+Both of our Advocates are trained to assist families in applying for Victims Compensation.
+To learn more about this program, visit https://treasury.tn.gov/Services/Claims-and-Risk-Management/Criminal-Injuries-Compensation.

-- Providing a Safe Space for children awaiting placement in foster care.
-When a child is removed from their home and placed in foster care, it can take several hours to find a placement.
+- Providing a safe space for children awaiting placement in foster care.
+When a child is removed from his or her home and placed in foster care, it can take several hours to find a placement.
 In many counties, these children must wait at the Department of Children’s Services Office.
-However, in Blount County, these children can wait at our CAC where they can be given a meal, a place to shower, toiletries, clean clothes, and items to take with them and call their own.
-We also have trained staff available to assist the children to deal with the emotions related to the removal, when requested.
+However, in Blount County, these children can wait at our CAC where they will be given a meal, a place to shower, toiletries, clean clothes, and items to take with them and call their own.
+When requested, we also have trained staff available to assist the children to deal with the emotions related to the removal.